 Line 13a.
-Enter any social security benefits (before deduction of Medicare premiums) you (and your spouse if filing jointly) received for 2018 that aren't taxable.
+Enter any social security benefits (before deduction of Medicare premiums) you (and your spouse if filing jointly) received for 2020 that aren't taxable.
 Also, enter any tier 1 railroad retirement benefits treated as social security that aren't taxable.

-If any of your social security or equivalent railroad retirement benefits are taxable, the amount to enter on this line is generally the difference between the amounts entered on Form 1040, line 5a and line 5b.
+If any of your social security or equivalent railroad retirement benefits are taxable, the amount to enter on this line is generally the difference between the amounts entered on Form 1040 or 1040-SR, line 6a and line 6b.